leaf-node/open_alert_viewer/README.md

 in the app for a list of them.

-Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio LLC are endorsed by, nor affiliated with, the owners of the software referenced in this app, this app's source code, and its documentation.
+Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio LLC are endorsed by, nor affiliated with, the creators of the software referenced in this app, this app's source code, nor its documentation.
+While this app may nominatively reference the names of third party software, they are trademarked by their respective owners.